cjsmith1988/budget-tracker/README.md

 **Description**: This project purpose was to test skills learned with Progressive Web Application (PWA).

-**Special Notes**: this project is deployed in Azure Cloud using Heroku App. the modules used are: express, mongoose, compression, morgan.
+**Special Notes**: this project is deployed in Salesforce Cloud using Heroku App. the modules used are: express, mongoose, compression, morgan.
 This is using MondoDB.

 **Installation**: